Skip to main content

 Enter your project details to calculate cost

 How This Cost Estimator Works: Total units needed = Project Area ÷ Coverage per Unit + Waste adjustment.
 This estimator is ideal for fences, decking, flooring, wall cladding, sheds, and framing projects.
+Keep in mind that these are ballpark figures—actual costs can shift based on timber grade, supplier pricing, and how efficiently you manage offcuts.
+It's an educational planning tool, not a final quote.

 2 Timber Types & Their Cost Impact